Skip to main content

 Total taxesR$ 2,541.34

-For companies under Lucro Real, the PIS/COFINS paid (R$ 637.50) generates a tax credit.
+For companies under Lucro Real in the non-cumulative regime, the PIS/COFINS paid (R$ 637.50) generates a tax credit.
 The net cost is:

 Software Price (P)R$ 100,000.00